The proposed long, slow death of Australia’s innovation patent

 Attempts to kill off Australia’s second-tier “innovation patent” system have been ongoing for a number of years.
 In the most recent challenge, the Productivity Commission has been the lead prosecutor and professional bodies such as IPTA (the Institute of Patent and Trade Mark Attorneys of Australia) have acted for the defence.
 The Australian Government is, of course, judge, jury and (most likely) executioner.
-In this article, we briefly cover the proposed arrangements, introduced into Parliament on 28 March 2018, for abolishing the innovation patent system.
+In this article, we briefly cover the proposed arrangements for abolishing the innovation patent system.
 If implemented, it is likely to be a long, slow process which offers potential benefits to patentees aware of the opportunities and restrictions at each juncture.

 The relevant legislation covering the phasing out of the innovation patent system is contained within the exposure draft of the Intellectual Property Laws Amendment (Productivity Commission Response Part 1 and Other Measures) Bill 2017 (“the legislation”).
 The proposal, in effect, is for a long, slow death as opposed to simply “ripping off the sticking plaster”.
 To this end, it has been noted that this apparent “compromise” approach may be at odds with the Productivity Commission’s strong-arm stance in relation to the strategic use of divisional innovation patents and the uncertainty caused by uncertified (strictly unenforceable but nonetheless “beacon”) claims – but that’s a debate for another day.

 From its introduction in 2001, the “innovation patent” has been held up as a symbol of the Australian Government’s commitment to encouraging small to medium enterprises (SMEs).
 In this regard, Australian SMEs have been the predominant users of the innovation patent system.